The Pontifical Altar Servers of the Diocese of Birmingham fulfill two main purposes:

 In addition to the age requirement, Pontifical Servers will have received the sacrament of Confirmation, regularly receive the sacraments including Confession, have the permission of his parents/guardians (if he is below 18 years of age), and have the recommendation of his pastor.
 Membership is open to any young man in the Diocese of Birmingham.

-For more information, please contact Deacon Justin Ward, Master of Ceremonies, at firstname.lastname@example.org.
+For inquiries, please contact Deacon Justin Ward, Master of Ceremonies, at firstname.lastname@example.org.